Everc0in/JavaAPI/README.md

 # <img src="https://raw.githubusercontent.com/Everc0in/JavaAPI/master/evercoin-logo.png" height="30" width="auto" >  Java library

-Evercoin is a an instant-access cryptocurrency exchange.
-And this library is for the crypto currency buying and selling using Evercoin service
+[Evercoin](https://evercoin.com) is a an instant-access cryptocurrency exchange.
+This Java API enables you to easily integrate cryptocurrency exchange funtionality into your Java app.

 ## Requirements
 - Java 1.6 or higher
-- API Key //
+- API Key // contact support@evercoin.com to obtain your API key

 ## Download